iCharlesHu/swift-experimental-subprocess/README.md

     /// - `.error` wasn't set to `.redirectToSequence` when the subprocess was spawned;
     /// - This property was accessed multiple times.
 Subprocess communicates with
-    ///   parent process via pipe under the hood and each pipe can only be consumed once. public var standardError: some AsyncSequence<Data, any Swift.Error>
+    ///   parent process via pipe under the hood and each pipe can only be consumed once. public var standardError: some AsyncSequence<Buffer, any Swift.Error>
 }

 #if canImport(WinSDK)